 “Sugar based?
 Definitely off the menu!”
 Dr Emma (03.01.18)

-“I don’t disagree the diet does help… the diet is just a small valve… you’re defiantly right, it is the only valve” Dr Sampaio (22.01.18)
+“I don’t disagree the diet does help… the diet is just a small valve… you’re definitely right, it is the only valve” Dr Sampaio (22.01.18)

 “because she has been so responsive to the ketogenic diet” Dr Cardamone (06.02.18) – who was focusing his diagnosis based on this undeniable association

-I believe that is sufficient proof to confirm that by his own words and actions and that of his team, Dr. Hugo Sampaio is a liar.
+I believe that is sufficient proof to confirm that by his own words and actions as well as those of his team, Dr. Hugo Sampaio is a liar.

 …Alina did not satisfactorily respond to any of these interventions.

 However, she did respond positively to the interventions.
 The responsibility of recognising the significance and association with known diseases falls on the knowledge, management, and ability of the leading doctor (Dr Sampaio) to make them satisfactory.
-However, he had made a snap judgement of an incurable genetic illness from the beginning, so primed himself with excuse for any failure and wrote the notes to only support this; he filtered the hospital notes to exclude or downplay the history, symptoms and remedies that did not match his initial assessment.
-Eventually it became obvious, and so he has since responded by lying, the hospital has supported this with an orchestrated qnd fabricated genetic report.
+However, he appears to had made a snap judgement of an incurable genetic illness from the beginning, so primed himself with excuse for any failure and wrote the notes to only support this; he filtered the hospital notes to exclude or downplay the history, symptoms and remedies that did not match his initial assessment and was inflexible despite the presentation of new information or advice from colleagues.
+Eventually it became obvious, and so he has since responded by lying, the hospital has supported this with an orchestrated and fabricated genetic report.

 - Complying with any relevant policies, procedures and reporting requirements